Virginity

 Youth (1893) by French painter William-Adolphe Bouguereau.
 The colour white has traditionally been associated with ritual purity, innocence, and virginity in Western cultures.

 Virginity is a social construct that denotes the state of a person who has never engaged in sexual intercourse.
 As it is not an objective term with an operational definition, social definitions of what constitutes virginity, or the lack thereof, vary.
-Heterosexuals may or may not consider loss of virginity to occur only through penile–vaginal penetration, while people of other sexual orientations often include oral sex, anal sex, or manual sex in their definitions of virginity loss.
+Heterosexual individuals may or may not consider loss of virginity to occur only through penile–vaginal penetration, while people of other sexual orientations often include oral sex, anal sex, or manual sex in their definitions of virginity loss.
 The term "virgin" encompasses a range of definitions, as found in traditional, modern, and ethical concepts.
 Religious rituals for regaining virginity exist in many cultures.
 Some men and women who practice celibacy after losing their virginity consider themselves born-again virgins.

 There are cultural and religious traditions that place special value and significance on this state, predominantly towards unmarried females, associated with notions of personal purity, honour, and worth.
 Like chastity, the concept of virginity has traditionally involved sexual abstinence.
 The concept of virginity usually involves moral or religious issues and can have consequences in terms of social status and in interpersonal relationships.
-Although virginity has social implications and had significant legal implications in some societies in the past, it has no legal consequences in most societies today.
-The social implications of virginity still remain in many societies and can have varying effects on an individual's social agency.
+Although virginity has social implications and had significant legal implications in some societies in the past, it has no legal consequences in most modern societies.
+The social implications of virginity persist in many societies and can have varying effects on an individual's social agency.

 Etymology

 The word virgin comes via Old French virgine from the root form of Latin virgo, genitive virginis, meaning literally "maiden" or "virgin" The words virgino ("female virgin") and virgulo (literally "virgin person" but often used for a male virgin) are hyponyms.

 The Latin word likely arose by analogy with a suit of lexemes based on vireo, meaning "to be green, fresh or flourishing", mostly with botanic reference—in particular, virga meaning "strip of wood".

 The first known use of virgin in English is found in a Middle English manuscript held at Trinity College, Cambridge of about 1200:

 Ðar haueð ... martirs, and confessors, and uirgines maked faier bode inne to women.

 In this, and many later contexts, the reference is specifically Christian, alluding to members of the Ordo Virginum (Order of Virgins), which applies to the consecrated virgins known to have existed since the early church from the writings of the Church Fathers.

 By about 1300, the word was expanded to apply also to Mary, the mother of Jesus, hence to sexual virginity explicitly:

 Conceiud o þe hali gast, born o þe virgine marie.

-Further expansion of the word to include virtuous (or naïve) young women, irrespective of religious connection, occurred over about another century, until by about 1400 we find:
+Further expansion of the word to include virtuous (or naïve) young women, irrespective of religious connection, occurred over about another century, until by about 1400 it was found:

 Voide & vacand of vices as virgyns it ware.

-These are three of the eighteen definitions of virgin from the first edition of the Oxford English Dictionary (OED1, pages 230–232).
-Most of the OED1 definitions, however, are similar.